jihedmakthri/LuceorLabs/README.md

  ```
  - initialize the easy-rsa PKI system and build your root certificates for the openVPN servers and clients:

- <ins>Before proceeding, make sure you edit the vars file in the easy-rsa directory to match tour needs, check easy-rsa documentation from this link: https://easy-rsa.readthedocs.io/en/latest/advanced/</ins>
+ <ins>Before proceeding, make sure you edit the vars file in the easy-rsa directory to match your needs, check easy-rsa documentation from this link: https://easy-rsa.readthedocs.io/en/latest/advanced/</ins>

  ```bash
  cd /path/to/your/working-directory/easy-rsa